essc/PM_inasafe_training/source/about.rst

 =====================

-This document was designed as a supplementary material for the "QGIS and InaSAFE Workshop" under the "Participatory mapping and LGU decision support tools for Disaster Risk Reduction" in partnership with the Department of Interior and Local Government, World Bank-East Asia Pacific and East Asia-AusAid Infrastructure for Growth program, OpenStreetMap-Philippines  and the munipalities of
+This document was designed as a supplementary material for the "QGIS and InaSAFE Workshop" under the "**Participatory mapping and LGU decision support tools for Disaster Risk Reduction**" in partnership with the Department of Interior and Local Government, World Bank-East Asia Pacific and East Asia-AusAid Infrastructure for Growth program, OpenStreetMap-Philippines  and the munipalities of